Catriona Matthew among host of high achievers to be recognised with honours

 The 67-year-old attracted the interest of scouts at Celtic, and was allowed to play provided she cut her hair short and called herself Ross.

-Many of those who have been chosen are being recognised for their work during the Covid-19 pandemic, alongside others who have excelled in academia, the arts, sport, business and charity.
+Many of the people being recognised in Edinburgh on Wednesday were chosen for their work during the Covid-19 pandemic, while others have excelled in academia, the arts, sport, business and charity.

-Jacqueline Kay, a poet and former Makar – the national poet of Scotland – has been made a CBE for her services to literature, and the Rt Hon Brian Wilson a former government minister who is now chairman of Harris Tweed Hebrides, has been made a CBE for his services to business.
+Jacqueline Kay, a poet and former Makar – the national poet of Scotland – has been made a CBE for services to literature, and Brian Wilson a former Government minister who is now chairman of Harris Tweed Hebrides, has been made a CBE for services to business.

-Miss Olivia Strong, founder of RunForHeroes, has been made an MBE for her services to fundraising during Covid-19.
+Olivia Strong, founder of RunForHeroes, has been made an MBE for services to fundraising during Covid-19.

-She raised millions of pounds encouraging people to run 5K and donate £5 to NHS Charities Together during lockdown.
+She raised millions by encouraging people to run 5K and donate £5 to NHS Charities Together during lockdown.

-And Mrs Fiona Drouet, the mother of an undergraduate, Emily, who took her own life after being subjected to a campaign of abuse, has been made an MBE for setting up Scottish charity EmilyTest, which helps tackle gender-based violence.
+Fiona Drouet, the mother of undergraduate Emily, who took her own life after being subjected to a campaign of abuse, has been made an MBE for setting up Scottish charity EmilyTest, which helps tackle gender-based violence.

 The 115 recipients will be split over two ceremonies on Wednesday, one in the morning and another in the afternoon, and will receive their honours from the Princess Royal.